-AJ’s Plumbing, owners of Australian Hydronic Heating and Cooling, work with all of the leading brands and models, and can help advice you to the best model to suite your individual needs based on our extensive knowledge of installing, maintaining and repairing these systems.
-If you have a preference for a particular brand based on past experience or someone has recommended a brand to you, then AJ’s Plumbing are happy to install base on your preference.
+Australian Hydronic Heating and Cooling work with all of the leading brands and models, and can help advice you to the best model to suite your individual needs based on our extensive knowledge of installing, maintaining and repairing these systems.
+If you have a preference for a particular brand based on past experience or someone has recommended a brand to you, then we are happy to install base on your preference.

 Of course it is not only the actual hot water system that is important but also your individual circumstances such as family size, how much water you use, where you live, etc. On average, one person uses about 50 litres of hot water a day, but your family will obviously have its own unique usage.
 You may be an above average user if you:

 - wash clothes using a warm or hot cycle

 - someone is at home during the day so water usage will be higher